bbauska/W3Cx-3of5/README.md

 ### Examples of use

-<h4> Example #1: add a navigation menu to start playing the video at given chapters
+<h4> Example #1: add a navigation menu to start playing the video at given chapters</h4>

 This example shows a video with an enhanced progress bar that displays the different chapters as small \"clickable\" squares.
 Furthermore, using the JavaScript API of the \<track\> element, this Web site builds a navigation menu (on the right of the video):
 <!------------------------------------------------------------------------------------------------>